-The closing of the T3 Global Offering and the transfer of the Commonwealth's remaining shares to the Future Fund has required and may require further regulatory or governmental approval under regulatory licenses of Telstra's international operations.
+The closing of the Global Offering and the transfer of the Commonwealth's remaining shares to the Future Fund may require regulatory or governmental approval under regulatory licenses of Telstra's international operations.
 For more information, refer to "Regulation - Offshore subsidiaries".

-Following completion of the T3 Global Offering, we expect to no longer have a standing obligation to appear before and provide information to Parliamentary committees.
+Upon completion of the Global Offering, we expect to no longer have a standing obligation to appear before and provide information to Parliamentary committees.